KNOWLEDGE HUB

 The Hidden Risks of Direct Mutual Fund Investing: Why Mid and Small-Cap Investors Are Stuck

 Since September 26, 2024, the Indian stock market witnessed a brutal correction.
 While the Sensex dropped 11.3%, the real devastation hit mid and small-cap investors.
-The numbers tell a sobering story of losses that many direct investors weren't prepared for.
+And the pain continued through 2025 — the full year 2025 data tells an even more sobering story.

 Why Direct Investors Are Stuck